Parallel Bayesian Global Optimization of Expensive Functions: Algorithm

 \section{Algorithm}

 In this section we present a new algorithm for solving the inner optimization problem \eqref{eq:maxEI} of maximizing $\qEI$.
 This algorithm uses a novel estimator of the gradient of the $\qEI$ presented in Section~\ref{sec:gradient_estimator}, used within a multistart stochastic gradient ascent framework as described in Section~\ref{sec:optimization_qEI}.
 We additionally generalize this technique from synchronous to asynchronous parallel optimization in Section~\ref{sec:async}.
-We begin by introducing additional notation used to describe our algorithm.
+Section~\ref{sec:notation} begins by introducing additional notation used to describe our algorithm.

+While we keep $q$ fixed (typically to the maximum level of parallelism in one's computing environment), there are settings where one may wish to choose it in a more refined way: if parallelism can be flexibly purchased in a cloud computing environment; or if parallel resources can be devoted to parallelizing each function evaluation in addition to running multiple function evaluations in parallel.
+The Appendix briefly discusses choosing $q$ in these settings.